dpaulino/tabview-content-disappearing/README.md

     - The bottom half is a tabview that is broken.
 1. Test top half
     - Press new tab (+) button twice to open two tabs.
     - Drag and drop to rearrange the tabs.
-Content does not disappear.
+The text "Content Page" does not disappear.
 1. Test bottom half
     - Press new tab (+) button twice to open two tabs.
     - Drag and drop to rearrange the tabs
-    - Content disappears.
+    - The text "Content Page" disappears.
+It should NOT disappear.